-Historic Central Bhutan TOUR, It was the mighty Himalayas, which protected Bhutan from the rest of the world and left the kingdom blissfully untouched.
-The Drukpa Kagyu School of Mahayana Buddhism provided the essence of a rich culture and a fascinating history.
+Historic Central Bhutan Tour offers an opportunity to savour the different cultures of the western and central valleys of Bhutan.
+It was the mighty Himalayas, which protected Bhutan from the rest of the world and left the kingdom blissfully untouched.
+The Drukpa Kagyu School of Mahayana Buddhism provided the essence of rich culture and fascinating history.
 The Bhutanese people protected this sacred heritage and unique identity for centuries by choosing to remain shrouded deeply in a jealously guarded isolation.

 To the visitor who respects the delicate sensitivities of this pristine land and shares the sacred values of its people, Bhutan has now gently opened its doors.
 In this country known as Druk Yul, the ‘Land of the Peaceful Dragon, the fortunate visitor will find a rare combination of harmony and accord, amidst a landscape of incredible natural beauty.
 The air is clean and unpolluted the mountains magnificent and the architecture inspiring.
 Whatever the purpose, a visit to Bhutan is indeed a journey into an enchanted realm.